Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

 \item Time-invariant imbalance of unobserved confounder $U$: For all $u, \bx$ and $\bc,$

-\end{enumerate} \end{assumption} Assumption~\ref{timeInv}.1 requires that the effect of unobserved confounders on the potential outcomes be stable over time.
+\end{enumerate} where $\bC_{i,t+1}^B \ \equiv \ \{ \bV_{i,t+1}, \bV_{it}, \bZ_{i}, \{Y_{j, t-1}\}_{j \in \cN_i} \}.$} \end{assumption} Assumption~\ref{timeInv}.1 requires that the effect of unobserved confounders on the potential outcomes be stable over time.
 This assumption is more plausible when we can control for a variety of observed time-varying confounders $\bX_{i, t+1}$ and $\bX_{it}$.
 However, this assumption might be violated when the change in the effect of $U$ is quick and cannot be explained by observed covariates $\bX$.
+Suppose that the unemployment rate is the unobserved confounder in our motivating application.
+This assumption then implies that the effect of the unemployment rate on the incidence of hate crimes is the same over time.
+In the causal DAG in Figure~\ref{fig:placeboDAG}, this means that the effect of $G_2$ on $Y_{22}$ is the same as the effect of $G_1$ on $Y_{21}.$

 Assumption~\ref{timeInv}.2 requires that the imbalance of unobserved confounders be stable over time.
 In other words, the strength of association between the treatment variable and unobserved confounders is the same at time $t$ and $t+1$.
 Importantly, it does not require that the distribution of confounders is the same across different treatment groups.
 Instead, it requires that the difference between treatment groups be stable over time.
+For example, this means that an association between the incidence of hate crimes in neighborhoods (treatment) and the unemployment rate is stable over.
+In the causal DAG in Figure~\ref{fig:placeboDAG}, this assumption implies that the association between $G_2$ and $Y_{11}$ is the same as the one between $G_1$ and $Y_{11}$.
+This assumption substantively means the stability of omitted confounder $G$.

-In practice, both assumptions are more likely to hold when the interval between time $t$ and $t+1$ is shorter because $U_{i,t+1} \approx U_{it}$ and $\bX_{i, t+1} \approx \bX_{it}.$ In particular, when all confounders are time-invariant between time $t$ and $t+1$, Assumption~\ref{timeInv}.2 holds exactly.
-Even when confounders are time-varying, researchers can make these assumptions more plausible by adjusting for observed time-varying confounders $\bX_{i,t+1}$ and $\bX_{it}.$
+In practice, both conditions are more likely to hold when the interval between time $t$ and $t+1$ is shorter because $U_{i,t+1} \approx U_{it}$ and $\bX_{i, t+1} \approx \bX_{it}.$ In particular, when all confounders are time-invariant between time $t$ and $t+1$, Assumption~\ref{timeInv}.2 holds exactly.
+Even when confounders are time-varying, we can make these assumptions more plausible by adjusting for observed time-varying confounders $\bX_{i,t+1}$ and $\bX_{it}.$